Olympic National Park: A first-timer's guide

 Green is the overwhelming color on Washington's Olympic Peninsula.

-From dazzling emerald to muted pine, you’ll detect a hundred different shades of it in the wet, mossy confines of the Lower 48’s most north-westerly national park where 1000-year-old trees guard the finest tract of old growth rainforest in the US.
-The Olympics is also home to a small ski station, the majestic Roosevelt elk, regular deluges of precipitation and a dark, eerie sylvian environment that has inspired a mini library of vampire books.
+From dazzling emerald to muted pine, you’ll detect a hundred different shades of it in the wet, mossy confines of the Lower 48’s most north-westerly national park.
+Here, you will find 1,000-year-old trees guarding the finest tract of old-growth rainforest in the US.
+The Olympics is also home to a small ski station, the majestic Roosevelt elk, tide pools, archaeological sites, sea stacks and a dark, eerie sylvan environment that has inspired a mini library of vampire books.
+Playing a noble supporting act are a muddle of heavily glaciated mountains, a trio of handsome lodges and a couple of rustic hot springs.

-Come here if you like rock-hopping on stormy beaches, paddling across windy lakes and hiking beneath drippy trees with just bears and rutting elk for company.
+Visit one of the most stunning parks in Washington state if you like rock-hopping on stormy beaches, paddling across windy lakes and hiking beneath drippy trees with just bears and rutting elk for company.

 When should I go to Olympic National Park?

 Welcome to one of the wettest places in the US!
 Rain, and its avoidance, is a primary consideration for most visitors.
-The Hoh Rainforest gets nearly 130in of precipitation a year.
-Summer, between May and September, is the driest time with July logging an average of only nine rainy days.
+The Hoh Rain Forest gets nearly 130in of precipitation a year.
+Summer, between May and September, is the driest time, with July logging an average of only nine rainy days.
 This is also when most of the park’s facilities are open, from campgrounds to ranger-led hikes.

 The winter season usually runs from late-November to late-March with snow activities centered around the small ski station at Hurricane Ridge.